 If your cat wants to play all the time or if your kitty is clingy, they’re probably lonely and miss social interactions.

-They can’t get enough of you when you come home and demands pettings and cuddles.
+They can’t get enough of you when you come home and demand petting and cuddling.

-The best solution in these situations is to get another cat to keep yours company.
+The best solution in these situations is to get another cat to keep you company.